 In type 2 diabetes, carbohydrates are the foods in your diet that effect your glucose levels.
 This is why we try to reduce the amount you eat.
 This doesn’t mean you have to cut them out entirely.
 If you choose healthier versions of carbs such as wholegrain, oats, wholemeal, vegetables, fruits, beans, pulses and lentils these help to improve type 2 diabetes outcomes and prevent getting the disease in the first place.

-You don’t just want to eat less either.
+If you reduce the starch in your diet, you don’t just want to eat less either.
+This could leave you feeling hungry.
 If you are reducing the carbs in your diet, make sure you replace what you have lost with other foods.
 Foods like vegetables and lean proteins (poultry, reduced far mince, lean steaks, fish) to help lower your calorie and carb intake.

 This helps keep you satisfied and not fighting hunger because believe you will lose that battle.